aholachek/bundle-wizard/README.md

 ### View source code

-If sourcemaps are properly configured (not true for reddit.com), you should be able to click on a square to see the code it represents:
+If sourcemaps are properly configured you should be able to click on a square to see the code it represents:

 ![demonstration of code feature](./example.gif)